ashleysally00/comparing-vector-embeddings-models-lyrics-milvus/README.md

 - Both searches demonstrated efficient performance for vector similarity operations

 ### Embedding Comparison Results
+I do not really like Taylor Swift... but I do like this project, which happens to include her lyrics

 For the first query (wedding scene lyrics):
 ```
 Query: "I am not the kind of girl, who should be rudely barging in on a white veil occasion..."